cesar-ilharco/acl-2020/_pages/calls/papers.md

 period, you may submit an anonymized version to the conference.
 The submitted version must not refer to the non-anonymized version, and you must inform the program chair(s) that a non-anonymized version exists.<br/>
+- You may not update the non-nonymized version during the anonymity period, and we ask you not to advertise it on social media or take other actions that would further compromise double-blind reviewing during the anonymity period.<br/>